fgebhart/blog/docs/blog/auto-sync-zeit-epub-to-your-tolino.md

   - newspaper
   - python
   - selenium
+glightbox: false
 ---

 # How to automatically sync your ZEIT Newspaper to your Tolino Cloud?

-This guide will outline the steps needed to set up a scheduled syncing mechanism that downloads the [ZEIT](https://premium.zeit.de/) newspaper and uploads it to your [Tolino cloud](webreader.mytolino.com/).
+This guide will outline the steps needed to set up a scheduled syncing mechanism that downloads the [ZEIT](https://premium.zeit.de/) newspaper and uploads it to your [Tolino cloud](https://webreader.mytolino.com/).
 This mechanism will run once per week on GitHub Actions, so you don't have to worry about execution or deployment.
 The automatism is based on [Selenium](https://selenium-python.readthedocs.io/), which takes care of clicking the relevant browser buttons for you.

 <figure markdown>
   ![ZEIT Tolino Cover Picture](https://i.imgur.com/l5OJSUv.jpg){ width="500", loading=lazy }